About

 Why this work stays bounded

-I work through limited engagements because bounded work encourages precision.
-A small scope makes it easier to ask a clear question, build the right artifact, and leave behind something that helps others make informed decisions.
+I work through limited engagements because that's what lets the work stay precise and attentive.
+A small scope makes it easier to ask a clear question, build the right artifact, and leave behind something a stakeholder can actually use to decide what's next.

 The aim is not to become a long-term vendor.
 It is to help create clarity at the stage where clarity matters most.